-This doctoral study investigates the process by which urban planning agents imagine futures and the sociotechnical conditions which help establish the credibility of their expectations.
-Aiming to shed light on the practice of city-making, this thesis examines how urban planning agents construct and diffuse specific urban sociotechnical imaginaries.
-To that end, it empirically engages with the implementation of a contemporary urban redevelopment project, the Edinburgh and South-East Scotland City Region Deal (CRD).
-The latter represents a 1.3bn investment by the Scottish and UK governments and local partners over the next fifteen years, which is designed to accelerate inclusive growth through the funding of infrastructure, skills and data-driven innovation.
-Officially signed in August 2018, the CRD presents a unique case study for at least three reasons: First, it allows to observe anticipation at a time when the expected future is still yet to come.
-Second, it constitutes the first higher education driven city region deal in the UK.
-Finally, it aligns a cluster of extremely powerful actors around one specific sociotechnical imaginary - establishing the city region as the 'Data Capital of Europe'.
+This dissertation investigates the process by which urban planning agents imagine futures and the sociotechnical conditions which help establish the credibility of their expectations.
+Aiming to shed light on the practice of city-making, the thesis focuses on how urban planning agents co-produce specific urban-regional sociotechnical imaginaries.
+Based on the assumption that city-regional innovation processes are inherently future-oriented and imply a profound reordering of society, the thesis pays close attention to who gets to construct and diffuse imaginaries of desirable futures.
+Drawing on documentary research, 50 interviews and ethnographic observations, this study empirically engages with the implementation of a contemporary urban-regional redevelopment project, the Edinburgh and South-East Scotland City Region Deal (CRD).
+A £1.3bn infrastructure investment by the Scottish and UK governments and local partners over fifteen years, it is designed to accelerate data-driven innovation and inclusive growth.
+Officially signed in August 2018, the CRD represents a unique case study for at least two reasons: first, it constitutes the first higher education-driven city region deal in the UK.
+Second, it aligns a cluster of considerably powerful actors – political leaders, higher education officials, tech entrepreneurs – around one specific sociotechnical imaginary: establishing the city region as the “Data Capital of Europe”.

 Dr. Nick Prior